a-mhamdi/mlpy/README.md

 This may take a while, as it will download and install all necessary dependencies.

 ### Included Algorithms
-The repository includes implementation of the following algorithms:
+The repository includes the implementation of the following algorithms:
 >1.
 Linear Regression
 >1.
 Logistic Regression
 >1. k-NN